BlackLeg15/BlackLeg15/README.md

 ### Hi there.
 I'm Adby 👋

 - 🔭 I’m currently a Flutter Developer at FTeam
-- ❤ I'm a co-organizer at Flutterando and Fluttering
+- ❤ I'm a co-organizer at Flutterando
-- 🌱 I’m currently learning Flutter and Software Testing
+- 🌱 I’m currently learning Flutter, mentorship and Web3
 - 👯 I’m looking to collaborate on Flutter packages
-- 💬 Ask me about Flutter, testing and music
+- 💬 Ask me about Flutter, soccer and music
 - 📫 How to reach me: adby.santos15@outlook.com
-- ⚡ Fun fact: I like Dota 2
+- ⚡ Fun fact: I love my fiancée Rayssa Maria

 # Stats